becm/live-tools/README.md

 ### Image Creation
-The `create` operation takes a system root directory and an arbitrary output directory to write a squashfs image (`filesystem.squashfs`), additional package and copy current kernel (`vmlinu*`) and initrd (`initrd.*`) to.
+The `create` operation takes a system root directory and an arbitrary output directory to write a squashfs image (`filesystem.squashfs`), additional package info and copy current kernel (`vmlinuz`) and initrd (`initrd.img`) to.

-The `/boot` directory is exclude from squashfs image to save space.
+The `/boot/grub` directory and initrd images are exclude from squashfs image to save space.

-Cleanup functions are designed for Debian/Ubuntu type systems.
+Cleanup and package functions are designed for Debian/Ubuntu type systems.

 Required packages:
 - `squashfs-tools`: creating compressed image file